Employment Law Attorneys in New York City File Claims for Victims of Pregnancy and Familial Status Discrimination

 - Applying short term disability benefits and health benefits equally to pregnant and non-pregnant employees

-If you think your employer is discriminating against you because of your familial status, you may want to contact an employment discrimination lawyerat Leeds Brown.
+If you think your employer is discriminating against you because of your familial status, you may want to contact an employment discrimination lawyer.
 Gender discrimination, sex harassment, and familial status can affect any worker, and if you are the victim of an unlawful employment decision, you do not have to face it alone.
 If you lost your job, bonus, or promotion or your employer has refused to grant a reasonable accommodation; you have rights.
 We can help you enforce them and recover monetary damages or other recourse that may be available.

 The laws that govern familial status, pregnancy, gender and nursing discrimination can be confusing and complicated.
 We can help you decide how to proceed and what statute best protects your interests.
 Our employment law attorneys have the skill, experience and determination to navigate your claim and lead you on the right path to ensure that you recover the best results to which you are entitled.
 Whether you wish to negotiate a settlement or take your claim to court, we do what is needed to get the job done properly.